 Ancient India was extremely liberated sexually.
 From works of art like the Kamasutra, which is a detailed look at the act of copulation to

 Gambling has been a part of India since way back.
 Kings and ministers who regularly gambled are strewn across the pages of ancient Indian literature.
-In the 15th century betting houses were made legal and a share of the profits were given to the king!
+In the 15th-century betting, houses were made legal and a share of the profits was given to the king!

 Soma, a concoction with psychedelic properties was a major part of Vedic rituals.
 It is described as being prepared by extracting juice from the stalks of a certain plant.
 In his book Food of the Gods Terrance Mckenna speculates that Soma could’ve been psychedelic mushrooms.